Dfam-consortium/FamDB/README-dev.md

 # FamDB README for Developers

+## Software Structure

+### FamDBLeaf
+The basic file for storing Dfam data.
+Provides methods for writing and retrieving data to `.h5` files.

+Data Groups:
+* Families - Contains the TE family data elements
+* Lookup - Contains subdirectories `ByName` and `ByStage` with links to the relevant family elements
+* Taxonomy - Contains taxonomy structure data, as well as links to related family elements

+### FamDBRoot
+An extension (subclass) of FamDBLeaf that contains additional taxonomy and partition information.

+Data Groups:
+* Contains all FamDBLeaf data fields and functions.
+* Partitions - Contains a subgroup for each partition.
+Each subgroup contains a mapping of taxonomy ids within that partition to their scientific and common names

+### FamDB
+A class for accessing unified data across a FamDBRoot file and any number of FamDBLeaf files.
+It verifies that all files in a directory are able to be used together (from the same partition, the same export, contains exactly 1 root file, ect.) and provides functions that collect and collate requested data from multiple files.

+### `famdb.py`
+The python script invoked by the user.
+Mediates between the user provided arguments and the functions on an instance of FamDB.

 ## Creating famdb files

 Before exporting to FamDB be sure that there is a valid partition file by running `DfamPartition.py`.